-HB644 Advanced-Intermediate Seminar in Biblical Hebrew Interpretation: Legal texts (2)
+HB644 Advanced-Intermediate Seminar in Biblical Hebrew Interpretation: Legal texts (2) IBLT Students

-This course focuses on selected legal texts in the Torah.
-Various strata of legal texts are viewed in their intra-biblical relationship as well as their social and historical roles in the history of Israel, opening up a canonical and cultural resource for Christian readers and Bible translators.
+This course focuses on selected legal texts (c) fiber oftatelle Various strata of legal texts are viewed in their intra-biblical relationship as well as their social and historical roles in the history of Israel, opening up a canonical and cultural resource for Christian readers and Bible translators.
 Instruction is in Hebrew.

-HB645 Advanced-Intermediate Biblical Hebrew Interpretation: Poetry & Psalms (2)
+HB645 Advanced-Intermediate Biblical Hebrew Interpretation: Poetry & Psalms (2) IBLT Students